AlastairPickering/PAMalytics/docs/validate.md

 When you’ve completed your review, download the validated CSV using the **Download CSV** option at the bottom of the page.

-Your export will contain seven additional columns relating to the validation effort:
+Your export will contain nine additional columns relating to the validation effort:

 - `species_name_original`: the species label provided by the classifier
 - `presence_label_original`: the presence/absence label provided by the classifier